 Trusts are a very common and efficient estate planning tool.
 Many people are not interested in having their estate settled by the probate courts under the direction of a will.
 A well-prepared and maintained trust will bypass the delay and expense of probate.
 It can also reduce taxes on your estate upon death.
 The trust will describe who may step in as trustee in case the grantors of the trust become incapacitated.
 Without a trust, the courts may need to intervene to appoint an individual to manage your property through a conservatorship.
 A conservatorship is also a costly and burdensome process that can be avoided with a revocable living trust.
 Avoiding probate can help a modest estate preserve its value for beneficiaries.

 If I have a revocable living trust, do I need a will?

-The legal team at Collier Law in Salem is here to assist you with estate planning proceedings, trust administration, probate, and more.
+The legal team at Collier Law is here to assist you with estate planning, trust administration, and probate proceedings in Salem, Salem, and the surrounding areas.
 Please call our office to schedule your complimentary consultation with one of our experienced attorneys.